Mobility-Mapper/about-website/README.md

 The message text area has a maximum length of 750 characters.
 A [Javascript event listener](assets/js/contact-business.js#L1) counts the number of characters and displays that number below the text box, providing helpful feedback.

-When the "Submit contact form" button is clicked, the inputs are validated and another [Javascript event listener](assets/js/contact-business.js#L11) gets the form inputs and posts them to a Google Sheets spredsheet via a Google Apps script.
+When the "Submit contact form" button is clicked, the inputs are validated and another [Javascript event listener](assets/js/contact-business.js#L11) gets the form inputs and posts them to a Google Sheets spreadsheet via a Google Apps script.

 ![Partnerships page cover image](assets/readme-files/partnerships-contact.png)